 Price of agricultural land

-Starts from a couple of dollars and continue upwards.
+It starts from a couple of dollars and continues upwards.

 Real estate agents selling land